Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Texas Tech Stats and Trends

-- Texas Tech has played six games, with three wins against the spread.
+- In Texas Tech's six games this season, it has three wins against the spread.

-- This season, the Red Raiders have one ATS win in two games as a favorite of 16.5 points or more.
+- This season, the Red Raiders have one against the spread win in two games as a favorite of 16.5 points or more.

-- Texas Tech's games this year have hit the over three times in six opportunities (50%).
+- Texas Tech's games this year have eclipsed the over/under three times in six opportunities (50%).

-- This year, the Red Raiders put up nine fewer points per game (34.8) than the Jayhawks surrender (43.8).
+- This year, the Red Raiders score nine fewer points per game (34.8) than the Jayhawks give up (43.8).

-- When Texas Tech totals over 494 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Texas Tech piles up over 494 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Red Raiders have turned the ball over five more times (10 total) than the Jayhawks have forced a turnover (5) this season.
+- This year, the Red Raiders have turned the ball over 10 times, five more than the Jayhawks' takeaways (5).

 - Find the latest spread and moneyline odds for Texas Tech at SISportsbook.